siddhant61/ProSense/README.md

 - Automatic and Manual Visualization
 - Outlier Rejection
 - Identification of Significant Features

   ![System Architecture](https://github.com/siddhant61/ProSense/blob/master/images/Slide30.JPG)

 ## Visualization and Reporting

 ProSense offers both automatic and manual visualization capabilities to facilitate the exploration and interpretation of the processed data.

-Some of the plots inlcuding bar plots, time series plots, box plots from a study have been show below.
+A study was conducted to observe the effect of mental workload on stress and validate the efficacy of yoga in reducing stress.
+ProSense was used to process the study data, resulting in the classification of mental workload and stress, validating the effectiveness of yoga in stress reduction.
+Insightful data visualizations, including bar plots, time series plots, and box plots, were utilized to present the results, demonstrating yoga's potential to lower stress levels as part of the study's conclusive evidence.

 ![Bar Plot](https://github.com/siddhant61/ProSense/blob/master/images/Slide35.JPG)
 ![Line Plot](https://github.com/siddhant61/ProSense/blob/master/images/Slide36.JPG)
 ![Line Plot Grouped](https://github.com/siddhant61/ProSense/blob/master/images/Slide41.JPG)